Jump to:

 Autoimmune: MG and LEMS may be associated with coexistent autoimmune disorders such as thyroid disease, lupus, and rheumatoid arthritis.

-Paraneoplastic: Small-cell lung cancer is associated with 90% of paraneoplastic cases of LEMS.1 Other associated cancers are lymphoma, prostate cancer, other lung cancers, thymoma, neuroblastoma, and cervical cancer.
+Paraneoplastic: 70% of LEMS cases occur in the setting of neoplasm.
+Within that 70%, small-cell lung cancer is associated with 90% of paraneoplastic cases of LEMS.1 Other associated cancers are lymphoma, prostate cancer, other lung cancers, thymoma, neuroblastoma, and cervical cancer.
 Other paraneoplastic syndromes may occur concurrently with LEMS which can be evaluated with other laboratory or radiographic tests.

 Essentials of Assessment